• About you

 So what do you think?

-Coffee giant tries to get mojo vibrating again
+Coffee giant tries to get their mojo vibrating again

-Once, order Starbucks was just a local coffee shop in Seattle.
-Then it became a mega-brand, sildenafil standard-bearer for the premium coffee category worldwide.
-But lately, more about the “star” has been fading, and even the “bucks” are drying up.
+Once, Starbucks was just a local coffeeshop in Seattle.
+Then it became a mega-brand, standard-bearer for the premium coffee category worldwide.
+But lately, the “star” has been fading, and even the “bucks” are drying up.
 So now the chain will be re-launching a few of its many under-performing stores under a new name – and it ain’t “Starbucks”.
-Brand seppuka, brilliant extension strategy, or just a curious experiment?
+Brand seppuku, brilliant extension strategy, or just a curious experiment?

 Many little rocks; one Goliath target